Skip to main content

 CBC News·Apr 27

 The Liberal party now has a majority government because three new members of parliament were sworn in.
-This means the Liberals have more power to pass laws without needing support from other parties.
+This means the Liberal party has more power to pass laws without needing support from other parties.

 CBC News